We offer a 100% remote sign up process. Get our team of attorneys working on your case immediately. ×

 In addition, recent studies link an increased risk of ovarian cancer and certain materials, such as talcum powder.

-After surgery, most woman receive chemotherapy.
+After surgery, most women receive chemotherapy.
 This powerful medication helps kill cancerous cells that remain.
 During advanced cases, chemotherapy might occur both before and after surgery.

 After having surgery, most women are treated with chemotherapy.